 - The path to the boardroom and directorship

 QTE Boardroom Readiness is the only program designed and taught by leading academics and practitioners in digital transformation, cybersecurity, and corporate governance.

 He is a Senior Fellow in The Conference Board's Governance Center, a board member for the NACD PSW chapter and a prolific author and speaker on digital leadership, governance, and disruption.
-He is a retired PwC Advisory partner who led their IT strategy and operations practice.
+As a PwC Advisory partner Bob led their IT strategy/operations and data management practices.